galaxyproject/training-material/news/_posts/2023-12-12-tutorial-run-wfh-ds.md

 And one for Dockstore:

-{% snippet faqs/galaxy/workflows_run_ds.md title="My Cool Workflow" dockstore_id="github.com/jmchilton/galaxy-workflow-dockstore-example-1/mycoolworkflow" version="master" %}
+{% snippet faqs/galaxy/workflows_run_ds.md title="K-mer Profiling HiFi" dockstore_id="github.com/iwc-workflows/kmer-profiling-hifi-VGP1/main" version="v0.1.5" %}

 And one for workflows hosted natively in the GTN: